catseye/Robin/doc/Intrinsics.markdown

 Robin provides (as of this writing) 15 intrinsics.
-These represent the fundamental functionality that is used to evaluate programs, and that cannot be expressed (non-meta-circularly) as macros written in Robin.
+These represent the fundamental functionality that is used to evaluate programs, and that cannot be expressed as macros written in Robin (not without resorting to meta-circularity, at any rate.)
 All other macros are built up on top of the intrinsics.

 This set of intrinsics is not optional — every Robin implementation must provide them, or it's not Robin.

-Intrinsics usually have undefined behaviour if their preconditions are not met (called with wrong number or types of arguments.)
+Intrinsics usually have undefined behaviour if their preconditions are not met (i.e., if they are called with wrong number or types of arguments.)
 Obviously, we can't write tests for those cases here.
 However, for each intrinsics, there is a corresponding macro in `stdlib` which wraps the intrinsics, and is named the same except omitting the `@`.
 These wrappers give the intrinsics predictable failure modes in these cases, by raising defined exceptions.

 ### `@prepend` ###